 We are a family law firm with more than 20 years of experience that has assisted individuals and families in understanding their legal rights and the obligations involved in modifying a court order.
 We will partner with you and help you clarify realistic goals and work together with you to achieve the best outcome.

 While some matters require that you show a substantial change in circumstances before you can modify an existing order, this is not the case when dealing with a modification of a parenting schedule.
 Our team has extensive experience throughout the region and will tailor our representation in the pursuit of your best interest.

-To schedule an initial consultation to discuss divorce in Beaverton, Portland, Hillsboro or nearby, call one of our modifications attorneys in Washington County at 503-388-4779 or email Aaby Family Law, PC.
+To schedule an initial consultation to discuss divorce in Beaverton, Portland, Hillsboro or nearby, call our office in Washington County at 503-388-4779 or email Aaby Family Law, PC.